jwodder/doapi/api.md

   backslash and lack of colon).
 - The documentation claims that the API accepts HEAD requests, but actually making such requests seems to always result in a 404.
+- The "locked" field of floating IP objects is not documented.

 # Unanswered questions about the API